 “Information is design worth getting”, he argues.
 In each of the Circles above, information and overall design connect their component parts — organism, environment; organs, organism; person, society — into a necessary and mutually interactive dependence.
 This interactive dependence runs in two ‘directions’: ‘horizontally’ and ‘vertically’, so to speak.

 By ‘horizontally’, I mean structurally.At every given moment their parts are understood and function in relation to each other.
 The organs of an organism operate in this classic manner.
 Heart pumps blood through veins.
 Lungs aerate blood and release carbon dioxide.
 Liver and kidneys remove other waste.
 Stomach provides nutrients.
 Intestines process and eliminate waste.
-Bones provide shape and space, while muscles move bones for locomotion.
+Bones provide shape and space, while muscles move bones for locomotion and other organs in their functioning.
 And so on.
 Human artifactsare also similarly designed structures.
 An automobile has wheels, motor, transmission, brakes, lights, seats all existing and functioning side by side for the given purpose of transporting people.

-In each case, auto and organism, it is difficult to think of any of their component pieces existing alone and in isolation from their functions in relation to the other components of these systems or, at least, in highly related and similarly functioning systems.
+In each case, auto and organism, it is difficult to think of any of their component pieces existing alone and in isolation from their functions in relation to the other components of these systems.
 These parts are in an “interactive dependence”; they are circularly defined and designed.
 Hearts do not exist (for long) severed from their bodies, though pumps do operate similarly in other systems with many analogous parts and purposes.

 “For the given purpose” and “with analogous purposes”, these are important phrases and